 Obviously, you cant give money to all who need it, so what do you do?
 On the advice of Ethiopian friends and foreign relief workers, we gave small sums to those on the street who were chronically ill and to mothers with babies.
 During our first few days in Addis we visited orphanages, schools, and families being supported by various relief agencies and gave what we could affordand pledged moreto support their work.

-Clay Hubbs with bright-eyed and beautiful children in a classroom at the Missionaries of Charity school, Addis Ababa
+Dr. Clay Hubbs with bright-eyed and beautiful children in a classroom at the Missionaries of Charity school in Addis Ababa.

 For this issue of Transitions Abroad, with its focus on work abroad, we hoped to gather information on opportunities for volunteering.
 But the aid workers we talked with told us that they simply couldnt afford to accept nonprofessionals as volunteers.
 Even if the volunteers were paid nothing, they would require food, accommodations, health insurancenot to mention attention.

 Much better to hire Ethiopians, we were told.
 In fact, much better that Ethiopians constitute the entire staff when possible.

 What, then, can a visitor do to assist those who need it most?
 The short answer is to come here and spend money.
 Perhaps in no place else in the world will you be better rewarded.

 Tourism is thought to have the greatest growth potential of any economic activity in Ethiopia.
 We wanted to know what could be done to encourage tourism, given the countrys limited tourist facilities and the governments tiny budget to support tourism.
 To try to find some answers we first went to see the countrys energetic and engaging commissioner of tourism, Yusuf Abdullahi Sukkar.

 Yusufs response (in Ethiopia people